Benc93/battleships/README.md

 end
 ```

-The above example is purely to illustrate that you *can* decompose the grid into squares and assign those squares to either water or fleet.
+The above example is purely to illustrate that you *can* decompose the grid into squares and assign those squares to either **water** or **fleet**.
+Crucial to this idea is the assumption that a 'Player' would have assigned the Fleet's co-ordinates in a prior method (eg set_board), and the remaining co-ordinates are pushed into the **water** class as an array.

++ When a player 'fires', the target co-ordinate could be searched for in an instance of **water**.
+If found - it could return a 'MISS' and must importantly, DELETE the value in the array.
++ If the player's co-ordinate is not in the **water** array, it would continue to the arrays contained within **fleet**.
++ The shot's co-ordinates would be contained within ONE of the arrays in the **fleet** and return 'HIT'and delete itself from the array.
++ If a shot co-ordinate passes through **water** and through **fleet**, the co-ordinate is already used and can return an error.

+Why delete the values?!
+1. Because whether you hit water or a ship - that square has been used.
+2. Because when an array in fleet is 0 - you can report that the ship has been sunk!